TTK4145/Project/testing_from_home.md

  - Linux lets you block outgoing communication for programs run as part of a group, but not incoming - which is like disconnecting one half of the network cable.
  - Windows let's you block all network communication (in and out) for a single program (effectively disconnecting that program), but only for network activity that isn't on localhost or loopback - which is what all our network communication will be.

 This means that creating test scenarios for disconnecting one of three elevators is not easily possible using just the system features.
 However, we can block *all* communication that isn't to and from the simulators, which lets us test what happens when all the elevators are (simultaneously) disconnected.
-Because of this, we recommend **only using two elevators**, as testing with three won't test anything different than testing with just two.
+Because of this, we recommend **only using two elevators** when testing on one machine, as testing with three won't test anything different than testing with just two.
+But if you have access to multiple machines (real or virtual), this becomes a lot easier to test.

 Blocking everything is probably a little aggressive, as you might want to use a web browser, screen share, ssh, or anything else that uses the internet while testing for disconnects (or packet loss).
 Instead, you might want to block just the communication between *your* programs.
 To do this, you need to know what ports and protocols your program is using for communication.
 For those of you who have programmed your own ports manually this shouldn't be a problem to find (typically: the ports you pass in to the network module you are handed, or all the ports passed to any network call that looks something like "bind"), but some of you use other infrastructure where this is more... hidden (Elixir/Erlang, or anything else that "just works").